 You can find plenty of dancing, DJs, laser shows, and drag cabaret on New Years in New Orleans.
 Head to the 800 block of Bourbon Street to check out the LGBTQ parties.
 For something more laidback, Mag's 940 and the Friendly Bar are great options.

 If you’re looking for a celebration the whole family can enjoy, there are fun options for kids – and it may even appeal to the young at heart.
 The Louisiana Children’s Museum hosts an annual “Noon Year's Eve” – a festive celebration featuring games, entertainment, and a New Year's countdown complete with balloon and confetti drops and a soda-pop toast.
-Festive hats and noisemakers are also included to make the evening an extra-special affair.
-Similarly, the Audubon Zoo hosts a “Noon Year's Eve” celebration, so your little party animal can ring in the New Year in one of the country’s top-rated zoos.
-This event features music, games and prizes, and a countdown with sparkling apple cider.
+Festive hats and noisemakers are also included to make the daytime celebration an extra-special affair.

-The Allstate Sugar Bowl takes place on New Year's Day, but the festivities start early.
-If you're a college football fan, catch the Allstate Sugar Bowl NYE Parade, which takes place every New Years Eve during the day.
+The Allstate Sugar Bowl takes place on New Year's Eve, but the festivities start early.
+If you're a college football fan, catch the Allstate Sugar Bowl NYE Parade, which will take place on the afternoon of December 30, 2022.

 Firework shows take place throughout the city, so step outside right before the stroke of midnight to see them in their glory.